applebiter/jackdaw/README.md

 next query.

 ### Requirements
 JACK2 -- The JACK server must be running on the host machine.
-TortoiseTTS would of course be the preferred solution for the output audio, but my older machines struggle to run it and my Wintendo machine can run it, but I'm not interested in the Windows ecosystem outside of gaming.

 JackTrip -- JackTrip is not used directly in this code, but it is used to connect all of the PCs on the network already running JACK.
 High-quality, multi-